S k i l l

 2. How do we multiply a mixed number by a whole number?

-Multiply the whole number and the fraction separately.
+Multiply the whole number of the mixed number, multiply the fraction.

 2 × 4 = 8.
 2 × 1